 Paint the Bridge is an annual event hosted by Student Unions & Activities.
 It is an opportunity for groups to create community by painting artwork along the interior of the pedestrian walkway on the Washington Ave Bridge.
 The panels serve as a platform to bring awareness to each group's activities and to promote their group/department to students.
 The artwork on the panel is designed and painted by the members and officers of the group.

-The event will take place on Thursday and Friday, September 26 and 27, 2019 from 10:00 am and 7:00 pm on the pedestrian level of the Washington Avenue Bridge.
+The event will take place on Thursday and Friday, September 26 and 27 on the pedestrian level of the Washington Avenue Bridge.
+Please review the 2019 event schedule for both days below.